silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/01_getting_started/01_activating_the_server.md

 ---
 title: Activating the default server
-summary: Open up a the default server that comes pre-configured with the module
+summary: Open up the default server that comes pre-configured with the module
 icon: rocket
 ---